 - Unused inputs can be disabled.
-This allows a small amount of power saving and eliminates a source of on-die noise. - Any input can be used either as a sync or frame pulse associated with an input clock (for more information, see Frame Pulse Operation and Sync Pulse Operation). - The frequency of each input needs to be known by the 8A34043 and so must be programmed in the registers for each active input stage.
+This allows a small amount of power saving and eliminates a source of on-die noise. - Any input can be used either as a sync or frame pulse associated with an input clock (for more information, see Frame Pulse Operation and Sync Pulse Operation). - The frequency of each input needs to be known by the 8A34004 and so must be programmed in the registers for each active input stage.
+See the INPUT 0.IN FREQ bit field.